HyBattNet: Hybrid Framework for Predicting the Remaining Useful Life of Lithium-Ion Batteries: Dataset

+In this dataset, battery EOL is defined at 80\% of the nominal capacity (i.e., 0.88 Ah for these cells).
+While the dataset provides extensive coverage across fast-charging policies, it is imbalanced with respect to cycle life: many cells reach EOL relatively early (150–600 cycles), whereas only a smaller subset survives beyond 2,000 cycles.
+This imbalance poses challenges for model generalization, as predictive accuracy can be biased toward short-lived cells.

+Following the official split reported in the Supplementary Information of \cite{severson2019data}, we use 41 LIBs for training, 43 for validation, and 40 for testing.
+The training and validation sets are drawn from the same manufacturing batches (2017-05-12 and 2017-06-30) and the same charging-policy families, but are disjoint by cell.
+For most policies, one LIB is assigned to the training set and its matched counterpart to the validation set, yielding an in-distribution holdout of unseen cells.
+The test set comprises all LIBs from the later 2018-04-12 batch, serving as an out-of-distribution holdout due to batch and protocol shift.

-The dataset \cite{ma2022real}, which involved varying discharge conditions while maintaining consistent fast-charging conditions, was collected from a battery degradation experiment.
+\paragraph{Second dataset} The dataset~\cite{ma2022real}, which involved varying discharge conditions while maintaining consistent fast-charging conditions, was collected from a battery degradation experiment.
 This experiment utilized 77 cells (LFP/graphite A123 APR18650M1A), each with a nominal capacity of 1.1 Ah and a nominal voltage of 3.3 V. Each cell underwent a distinct multi-stage discharge protocol, while all cells shared the same fast-charging protocol.
 The experiment was carried out in two thermostatic chambers, with a controlled temperature of 30°C. The dataset contains a total of 146,122 discharge cycles, making it one of the largest datasets that incorporate various discharge protocols.
 The cycle life of the cells ranges from 1,100 to 2,700 cycles, with an average of 1,898 cycles and a standard deviation of 387 cycles.
 The discharge capacity as a function of cycle number shows a broad distribution of cycle lives.

+In this dataset, EOL is also defined at 80\% of the nominal capacity (0.88 Ah).
+Compared to the first dataset, the discharge-protocol variability introduces additional heterogeneity in cycle lengths and degradation trajectories.
+While many cells operate stably over long periods (surviving more than 2{,}500 cycles), others reach EOL earlier due to aggressive discharge protocols.
+This imbalance in cycle life distributions challenges the model to learn from both long-lived and short-lived cells.

-The dataset is divided into two parts: In 55 LIBs predefined for training, 90\% is used for the training set, 10\% for the validation set, and the remaining 22 LIBs are used as the test set.
+Following the official split in \cite{ma2022real}, the dataset is divided into two parts: In 55 LIBs predefined for training, 90\% is used for the training set, 10\% for the validation set, and the remaining 22 LIBs are used as the test set.
+This protocol-disjoint split intentionally induces a distribution shift between training and testing: because each set contains different discharge protocols, their current profiles, voltage–capacity trajectories, cycle lengths, and operating patterns differ.
+It provides a stricter evaluation of robustness and transferability to unseen operating conditions.